PREVIEW-Markets bode ill for U.S. insurers' earnings

 The financial results may put further pressure on already depressed stock prices, potentially creating a buying opportunity for patient investors.

 The Standard & Poor's 500 .SPX fell more than 14 percent in the quarter, while long-term Treasury yields fell more than 120 basis points.
-Those declines could hurt major life insurers, which have big stock and bond holdings in their vast investment portfolios.
+Those declines could hurt major life insurers, which have big stock holdings in their vast investment portfolios.
+WHY MENTION TREASURIES????

 Meanwhile, Hurricane Irene was the first tropical cyclone to make U.S. landfall in three years, and dueling floods and droughts ravaged the Midwestern states, hurting property insurers.